RA-QA: A Benchmarking System for Respiratory Audio Question Answering Under Real-World Heterogeneity: Introduction

 \section{Introduction}

-As large language models are increasingly used in clinical-facing settings, rigorous and realistic \textit{benchmarks} have become essential to quantify both capabilities and failure modes under conditions that reflect real workflows (e.g., multi-turn, diverse users, and safety-critical criteria)~\cite{openai_healthbench}.
-Accordingly, evaluations should stress-test models across \textit{diverse interaction styles} (e.g., question formats) and \textit{real-world conditions} (e.g., heterogeneous contexts and recording devices), rather than assuming a single, static query and a homogeneous input setting~\cite{Hager_Jungmann_Holland_Bhagat_Hubrecht_Knauer_Vielhauer_Makowski_Braren_Kaissis_etal._2024}.
+Conversational AI in healthcare refers to interactive systems that can interpret user questions, condition their responses on health-relevant information, and provide context-sensitive answers in clinical or patient-facing workflows.
+In this setting, the goal is to generate fluent textual answers for reliable information access, monitoring, and decision support, while adhering to clinical safety constraints.
+As conversational multimodal models are increasingly used in clinical-facing settings, rigorous and realistic \textit{benchmarks} have become essential to quantify both capabilities and failure modes under conditions that reflect real workflows (e.g., multi-turn, diverse users, and safety-critical criteria)~\cite{b1}.
+Accordingly, evaluations should stress-test models across \textit{diverse interaction styles} (e.g., question formats) and \textit{real-world conditions} (e.g., heterogeneous contexts and recording devices), rather than assuming a single, static query and a homogeneous input setting~\cite{b2}.

-Respiratory health is a particularly compelling setting for benchmark-driven evaluation: pulmonary and airway diseases remain a leading cause of global morbidity and mortality, and practical screening/monitoring tools must operate under noisy, heterogeneous real-world conditions (e.g., telemedicine and low-resource deployments)~\cite{article}.
+Respiratory health is a particularly compelling setting for benchmark-driven evaluation of conversational AI: pulmonary and airway diseases remain a leading cause of global morbidity and mortality, and practical screening and monitoring tools must operate under noisy, heterogeneous real-world conditions, including telemedicine and low-resource deployments~\cite{b3}.

 In clinical practice, auscultation is central to respiratory assessment: acoustic signatures such as wheezes, crackles, and abnormal timing patterns provide key diagnostic cues for conditions including asthma, pneumonia, and chronic obstructive pulmonary disease (COPD).
-Recent advances in machine learning have achieved strong performance for respiratory sound classification from recordings~\cite{Reichert2008-st, article_3}, and recent efforts have moved toward reusable respiratory foundations and standardized downstream evaluation~\cite{zhang2024openrespiratoryacousticfoundation}, and multimodal audio-text models for respiratory outcome prediction~\cite{zhang2024respllmunifyingaudiotext}.
-However, most prior work treats respiratory audio as a \textit{single-output prediction} problem, producing a predefined label or score per recording (e.g., diagnosis or symptom presence), rather than supporting question-conditioned, conversational answering.
+Recent advances in machine learning have achieved strong performance for respiratory sound classification from recordings \cite{b4,b5}, and recent efforts have moved toward reusable respiratory foundations and standardized downstream evaluation \cite{b6}, and multimodal audio-text models for respiratory outcome prediction \cite{b7}.
+However, most prior work treats respiratory audio as a \textit{single-output prediction} problem, producing a predefined label or score per recording (e.g., diagnosis or symptom presence), rather than supporting question-conditioned, conversational answering (Fig.~\ref{fig:chatbot}).